Ellura Sanctuary, Swan Reach, SA, 5354

 Other Common NamesPrickly Rolypoly, Prickly Saltwort, Roly Poly, Russian Thistle, Saltwort or Soft Roly-poly

-Thank you Andrew Allanson for identifying and Dr Kym Nicolson & Alan Dandie for confirming the id of this species for us
+Thank you Andrew Allanson for identifying and Dr Kym Nicolson & Alan Dandie (Alan_Dandie) for confirming the id of this species for us

 What an intriguing plant this is.
 Long considered to be an introduced plant, studies proved this to be a native and various forms of it have been DNA tested and all link back to the same species.